Okpainmo/chabod_x/README.md

 # Chabod_x - still in progress

 Chabod_x is a fullstack blog-folio web-app.
 It is a new and more powerful/advanced version of the [Chabod project](https://github.com/Okpainmo/get_chabod).
-It's a sleeker and super amazing NextJs/ReactJs version ot the project.
-I am building it as a brand new blog-folio (portfolio website + blog) for every interested person - beginning with myself 🤩🤩🤩.
+It's a sleeker and super amazing NextJs/ReactJs + NodeJs Version.
+I am building it as a brand new blog-folio (portfolio web-app + blog + more) project for every interested person - beginning with myself 🤩🤩🤩.

 The project back-end is built with NodeJs using ExpressJs.
 Database is MongoDB, and ODM is Mongoose.

-> 📢📢📢 Best news is this - **It's OPENSOURCE** 🎉🎉🎉.
+> 📢📢📢 Best news is this - **I am going to make it OPENSOURCE once I am done building** 🎉🎉🎉.

 This project will help you own a portfolio website which also contains a super-amazing custom blog - **"FOR FREEEEEE!!!"**